-A BUOPOTH IS A STRANGE beast: some say it is half-composed of men’s dreams, others prefer not to speculate.
-But of the little that is known, one thing is certain: no matter what shape it takes, its eyes are the most soulful of any creature in all the Exilic Lands.
+A BUOPOTH IS A STRANGE beast: some say it is half-composed of dreams, others prefer not to speculate.
+But of the little that is known, one thing is certain: no matter what shape the beast takes, its eyes are the most soulful of any creature in all the Exilic Lands.

 One of these eyes was fixed on Prosatio Silban as the cook approached with a bag of fatberry cakes.
-“Buopoths can run all day on a fatberry cake and a kind word” ran the proverb, and today had certainly proved it: a brisk sixteen-hour galleywagon pull along the Reaching Road through the light-forested countryside north of Soharis.
-Prosatio Silban dug into the bag and surveyed his environs.
+“Buopoths can lumber all day on a fatberry cake and a kind word” ran the proverb, and today had certainly proved it: a brisk sixteen-hour galleywagon pull along the Reaching Road through the light-forested countryside north of cosmopolitan Soharis.
+Prosatio Silban dug into the bag and surveyed his environs; a small clearing under a circle of maiden-oaks.
 A fine evening, and a good place to camp.
-He patted the beast, told it what a good buopoth it was, and made plans for dinner.
+He patted the beast, fed it, told it what a good buopoth it was, and made plans for his own dinner.

-A small brazier was soon ablaze near the foot of the galleywagon steps.
-Prosatio Silban prefered to dine outside when traveling — travelers along the Reaching Road, the Uulian Commonwell’s main thoroughfare, were not infrequent and he somewhat enjoyed the random company.
-The cook threaded some bladegrass skewers with plump chunks of fidget-hen breast and rolled them in a dark red powder.
+A small iron brazier was soon ablaze near the foot of the galleywagon steps.
+Prosatio Silban preferred to dine outside when traveling — travelers along the Reaching Road, the Uulian Commonwell’s main city-to-city thoroughfare, were not infrequent and he somewhat enjoyed the random company.
+The cook threaded some bladegrass skewers with plump chunks of fidget-hen breast and rolled them in a dark and musky red powder.
 These and a salad of foraged greens (and a glass or two of white duliac) would suffice for his meal.

 He was just putting the skewers on the brazier when he heard a low moan behind him.
 Turning, he saw a scrawny man, tall, his clothes in rags, his arms outspread in supplication.
 “Please…?” the apparition whispered, and collapsed.